 Traditionally, the BRAT diet doesn’t include many of the following items.
 But I chose to take a few liberties in the name of enjoying myself, not getting bored, and getting back to normal.
 So proceed with caution, stay away from veggies, and eat at your own risk…

-- If coffee is too much, I recommend Penguin caffeinated mints.
+- If coffee is too much, I recommend Penguin Caffeinated Wintergreen Mints.
 (Tea was much too acidic for me.)

 - Plain bagels are safe and the chewiness distracts you from the lack of filling (or have eggs, but no cheese!)